Two Homes, One Portfolio

 African diaspora households hold 40% of the net wealth of native-born Europeans — and 70% of that gap has nothing to do with income or education.
 It is a systems problem, not a personal failure.

-The Wealth Gap Is Structural
+The Structure of the Wealth Gap

-The Two-Layer System
+Understanding the Two-Layer System

 The Remittance Reality

-Investing as a Foreigner
+How to Invest as a Foreigner

 Every financial decision you make in Europe sits inside two regulatory layers — EU-wide rules and your country's national rules.
 Understanding both is non-negotiable.